Speed

 Jessica Mendoza demonstrates the arm swing when running.

-Another training method is to find a gradual hill.
-A 10 degree slope is just about perfect.
-Running up the hill creates resistance and strengthens the legs.
-It also makes the players pick their knees up so they do not stumble.
 When they get to the top of the hill, give them a moment to catch their breath, then race them down the hill.
 Down hill running (AKA over running) makes them stride out longer.
 Now you have the formula for increasing speed.
 A quicker and longer stride equals safe by a mile.

 Teaching the athletes to take a little wider path toward first in order to make it easier to turn the corner toward second and step with her outside foot on the inside corner of the base.
 This shortens the path to the next base and reduces the chance of tripping on the base.
 A shorter path means she will get there faster.